 Since the last update I’ve been humbled by people’s generosity, and appalled by tragedies on a grand scale.
 But first, what could be more stylish than The Nutcracker at Odessa’s glittering Opera House my first ever ballet, complete with pancake tutus!

-Then it was on to the Ukrainian capital, Kiev, and from there north to Chernobyl, still a scene of inconceivable devastation almost 30 years after Reactor No 4 blew up.
+Then it was on to the Ukrainian capital, Kyiv, and from there north to Chernobyl, still a scene of inconceivable devastation almost 30 years after Reactor No. 4 blew up.
 (Click any photo to enlarge.)

 A tragedy of a different kind is being played out in Ukraine’s far east, where Russian separatists are in a life-and-death struggle with government forces supported by armed mercenaries.

-In Dnipropetrovsk (‘Petrovsky’s city on the Dnieper’) I met Evgenij Urchenko (above right), just back from visiting his wife and baby daughter across the front line.
+In Dnipro (then called Dnipropetrovsk or ‘Petrovsky’s city on the Dnieper’) I met Evgenij Urchenko (above right), just back from visiting his wife and baby daughter across the front line.
 His eyes welled with tears as he told me about the booms and thuds of the shelling, “some far away, a few horribly close”.

 On the same day a friend called Dima told me of his harrowing 15-month tour of the separatist-controlled area as a government mercenary.
 Here he is below, then and now.